Getting smart about call flagging and call blocking

 To understand the smarter strategies used by next gen call centers, begin by assessing the quality of the leads you’re dialing.

 If you have low-intent leads, be cautious how aggressively you set up your agents to call them.
 Instead, plan your campaigns to rest the numbers that don’t reach anyone by scheduling a cadence spaced over time.
-Sophisticated dialer software can support responsible dialing, with tools that automatically rest lists or leads based on their intent levels and prior dispositions, and employing a smart redial/recycle logic for optimal lead management.
+Sophisticated predictive dialer software can support responsible dialing, with tools that automatically rest lists or leads based on their intent levels and prior dispositions, and employing a smart redial/recycle logic for optimal lead management.

 For high intent leads, leverage an omnichannel approach that includes email and outbound SMS solutions, with strategic call cadences and features like smart voicemail drops to reach out to those consumers in the best way possible.
 According to Hakimi, “You want to have strategies in place that automate the outreach process and an omnichannel approach where you set up a sequence of events that uses texting, emailing, and calls.”